 Heck, you may even cost your company money for doing something outrageously wrong.
 But don’t lose too much sleep over it.
 Just own up to your mistake and learn from it.

 The worst thing you can do is to lie and point the finger in another direction.
 Because if you get exposed, you’ll look like an asshole.
 Then, no one will want to help or work with you.
-And this is NOT a reputation you want to have.
+This is NOT a reputation you want to have.

 #14 Off the clock learning